betty-van/100-days-of-code/r1-log.md

   - Learned that to store my displayName in Project2, I need a JS global variable

 ## Day 31: 11-20-19
+  - Constantly banging my head against the wall with Project 2
+  - Back to the drawing board with planning

 ## Day 32: 11-21-19